gahan-corporation/wyatt/docs/cla/corporate/anubia.md

 Spain, 2015-04-15

-Anubía, soluciones en la nube,SL agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Anubía, soluciones en la nube,SL agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.